liquid182/hockey-calendar-generator/README.md

 _**Note: If a Calendar ID is provided,the Calendar Name will be ignored.**_

+### defaultCalendarName
-*defaultCalendarName:* Name of your google calendar to import events into (If no configuration is found on your calendar config directly)
+Name of your google calendar to import events into (If no configuration is found on your calendar config directly)

+### defaultCalendarId
-*defaultCalendarId:* ID of your google calendar to import events into  (If no configuration is found on your calendar config directly)
+ID of your google calendar to import events into  (If no configuration is found on your calendar config directly)

-*nameReplacements:*
+### nameReplacements
 A dictionary of "name":"expression" pairs used to replace team names which are misspelt.
 Can support regular expressions or exact strings in value, the key is expected to be the replacement value.
 Will work on both home and away teams.
 For example, both the following are valid:
 ```json
 "A La Mode":"^.*A[-\\s]+La[-\\s]+Mode.*$",